 Two simple circuits are used to demonstrate the characteristic of voltage and current sources.
 In both cases, the voltage sources are in series with current sources.

 Five circuits are considered to explain the characteristics of voltage and current sources.
 It is shown how voltage sources enforce their voltages on parallel elements.

 A three-node circuit is solved by using the voltage of voltage sources.
 The nodal analysis is not used since there are enough voltage sources to determine all node voltages.

-A circuit with four nodes is solved by the nodal analysis.
-The circuit has three current circuits and three resistors.
+A circuit with four nodes solved using the Nodal Analysis.
+Step-by-step solution is provided.
+The circuit has three current sources and three resistors.

 Solving a circuit by using circuit reduction and current divider methods

 Solving a circuit with single node-pair analysis without reducing it.